November 24, 2020 Blog

 If someone asked to be your apprentice and learn all that you know, what would you teach them?

 I would teach them how to be polite, how to help others, and how to make soap, of course.
 There are so many people in this world that are cruel and rude; this would be my first priority.

 What’s the best piece of advice you’ve been given?
 What’s the best piece of advice you have given?

-“It never hurts to ask;” “Do everything with kindness;” “Treat others the way you want to be treated.”
+The best piece I’ve been given: “Treat others the way you want to be treated.”

 The best piece I have given others: “Do not judge yourself – Love yourself for who you are!”